huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Chutzpah
 - [x] Jane Eyre

-#### In “Love Shack” by the B-52’s, what animal is used to describe the size of the singer’s Chrysler?
+#### In "Love Shack" by the B-52's, what animal is used to describe the size of the singer's Chrysler?

 - [x] Whale
 - [ ] Elephant
 - [ ] Moose

-#### Who wrote books like “Journey to the Center of the Earth” and “Twenty Thousand Leagues Under the Sea”?
+#### Who wrote books like "Journey to the Center of the Earth" and "Twenty Thousand Leagues Under the Sea"?

 - [ ] H.G.
 Wells
 - [x] Jules Verne